aliwert/react-exchange-rate/README.md

 4. Run `yarn start` to start the development server.
 5. Open your web browser and go to `http://localhost:

-## Contributing
+## 👽Contributions

-- Contributions to this project are welcome.
-If you have any suggestions or would like to report any issues, please feel free to submit a pull request or open an issue on the project's repository.
+- Contributions are welcome!
+If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.